Reef knot

 The reef knot, or square knot, is an ancient and simple binding knot used to secure a rope or line around an object.
-It is sometimes also referred to as a Hercules knot.
+It is sometimes also referred to as a Hercules knot or Heracles knot.
 The knot is formed by tying a left-handed overhand knot between two ends, instead of around one end, and then a right-handed overhand knot via the same procedure, or vice versa.
 A common mnemonic for this procedure is "right over left; left over right", which is often appended with the rhyming suffix "... makes a knot both tidy and tight".
 Two consecutive overhands tied as described above of the same handedness will make a granny knot.
 The working ends of the reef knot must emerge both at the top or both at the bottom, otherwise a thief knot results.